Articles

 Markets and Economic Outlook 2013

-Our Markets and Economic Outlook 2013 is posted in continuity of the annual ‘guestimates’ we make regarding prospects for the coming year.
-It is a ‘house’ view of the economy and the markets for the year ahead – a view on which we base our investment recommendations (at least for the early part of the coming year).
-This article, produced so our clients can anticipate the recommendations regarding their investment decisions over the next several months, is general in nature: it does not constitute advice.
+Our Markets and Economic Outlook 2013 records our annual ‘guestimates’ regarding prospects for the coming year.
+It is a ‘house’ view of the economy and the markets for the year ahead.
+It is the view on which we base our investment recommendations for the early part of the year now unfolding.
+This article is posted so our clients can anticipate our recommendations regarding their investment decisions over the next several months.
+It is general in nature and it does not constitute advice.
 Individual advice needs to be framed around your own needs, goals and circumstances as an investor.

 Markets outlook: